 In her career as a psychiatric nurse, she saw and implemented the benefits of combining Western and Eastern Medicine long before it was a trend.
-The mother of two grown sons, Alice divides her time between teaching at the Acupressure Institute in Berkeley (where she developed various program curricula and designed eight courses), her private practice and running her own NGO.
+The mother of two grown sons, Alice divides her time between teaching at the Accupressure Institute in Berkeley (where she developed various program curricula and designed eight courses), her private practice and running her own NGO.
 Hope Through Opportunity benefits the Tanzanian village that has welcomed her as a sister, adviser and medicine woman.

 An avid mountaineer, Alice uses her expeditions as fundraisers to buy medicines, food and supplies for her village, a local hospital and hundreds of orphans in the area.
-For fifteen years she has also made an annual pilgrimage to New Orleans for their Jazz Fest and considers the music so strong as to be “a rite of passage.”
+For fifteen years she has also made an annual pilgrimage to New Orleans for the Jazz Fest and considers the music so strong as to be “a rite of passage.”

 Having traveled to 112 countries, Alice plans to summit the world’s seven highest peaks on all seven continents.
 In preparing for her first, Mt.
 Kilimanjaro, Alice walked across England the previous year.
-She most recently spent time hiking in the Andes with friends and a Peruvian shaman, and then scaled Mt.
+She spent time hiking in the Andes with friends and a Peruvian shaman, and then scaled Mt.
 Everest.
 She will be horseback riding across Mongolia in the summer of 2008!